Slepian model based independent interval approximation for the level excursion distributions: Acknowledgement

 \section{Acknowledgement}

 Henrik Bengtsson acknowledges financial support from The Royal Physiographic Society in Lund.
 Krzysztof Podg\'orski and Henrik Bengtsson also acknowledge the financial support of the Swedish Research Council (VR) Grant DNR: 2020-05168.
+The authors are also grateful for the clarifying comments from Clément Sire.